minio/docs/source/operations/install-deploy-manage/minio-operator-console.rst

 You can :ref:`deploy a MinIO Tenant <minio-k8s-deploy-minio-tenant>` through the Operator Console.

-The Operator Console automatically detects MinIO Tenants deployed on the cluster when provisioned through the Operator Console, the :ref:`MinIO Kubernetes Plugin <minio-k8s-deploy-minio-tenant-commandline>`, Helm, or Kustomize.
+The Operator Console automatically detects MinIO Tenants deployed on the cluster when provisioned through:

+- Operator Console
+- :ref:`MinIO Kubernetes Plugin <minio-k8s-deploy-minio-tenant-commandline>`
+- Helm
+- Kustomize

 Select a listed tenant to open an in-browser view of that tenant's MinIO Console.
 You can use this view to directly manage, modify, expand, upgrade, and delete the tenant through the Operator UI.